 Egypt with a rich history dating back to ancient civilizations, and there lie many attractions of Ancient Egypt which every tourist needs to see and explore at least once in a lifetime.
 This area is considered to be as the oldest attractive place to visit in the world.
 The temples and pyramids that inspire Egypt illustrate the imagination of travelers to this land.
 Although most people come to visit antiquities, however Egypt natural attractions attract many tourists as well.
 The Red Sea coast is known for its coral reefs and beach resorts.
 Tourists have fled the country ever since the revolution in 2011, with the advent of counter-revolutionary trends.
 This has also caused more Egypt tourists attractions to be free of congestion and can be easily visited.

 Alexandria is located on the Mediterranean coast and it is considered to be Egypt’s central commercial and transportation hub.
-The site was founded by Alexander the Great in 331 BC and was regarded as the crossroads of the world.
+The site was founded by Alexander the Great in 331 BC and was regarded as the crossroads of the world in ancient Egypt.
 Many of Alexandria’s most famous historical sites, such as the library with more than 500000 books, were destroyed by devastating earthquakes in the fourteenth century.
 Today, the historic glory of the city has faded a bit, but still for the sake of the existence its cultural attractions and rich history , this place worth a visit.

 4. Siwa Oasis